mitchhaley5/UniFi-Scripts/README.md

 ## Usage
 There are 2 methods for using the scripts:
 #### 1. Download and Run Using BASH
-Run the following commands in the shell as root:
+Run the following commands in the shell:

 `wget https://raw.githubusercontent.com/mitchhaley5/UniFi-Scripts/refs/heads/main/<scriptname>.sh`

 `bash /path/to/<scriptname>.sh`

-#### 2. (Single line) Run in a Temp File which is Removed when Execution is Complete run the following command in the shell as root:
+#### 2. (Single line) Run in a Temp File which is Removed when Execution is Complete run the following command in the shell:

 _This command can be found in the 'Usage' section of the header of each script_